Why Every Employee Should Become an Entrepreneur

 In Russia there is a saying, “No initiative goes unpunished.”
 That is what most companies want from you–do not rock the boat.
 Entrepreneurialism is the opposite–sink or get out of the boat and create a better way to travel.
 So, do not wait for your boss to come to you.
-See a problem and handle it.
+See a problem and manage it.
 Seek an opportunity and take it.
 That is how you learn and excel.
-While it is risky, you will grow, get educated and stand out from the crowd.
+While it is risky, you will grow and stand out from the crowd.

 Your status quo must be learning and relearning as an entrepreneur.
 Like an Olympic athlete that trains year-round to improve and beat the competition, engage yourself in all the self-discovery, training, and education you can.
 Your new knowledge will help inspire your thoughts and vision.
 Always be reading a new book, attending Webinars, and participating in 4-6 experiential programs a year.
 Check out Daniel Priestley’s book for further development on becoming an entrepreneur.

 What is your strength?
 Expand it.
-For example, maybe it’s writing, so start a blog.
-Or, maybe it is woodworking, so take pictures of your work and put them on Facebook and Pinterest.
-Maybe it’s speaking, so get on YouTube and join Toastmasters.
-Others have already done things like this.
+For example, if it is writing, start a blog.
+If you like woodworking, take pictures of your work and put them on Facebook and Pinterest.
+Do you like speaking and presentations?
+Set up a YouTube channel and join Toastmasters.
+Others have already done things like this to start businesses, particularly on the Internet.
 One day these activities may lead you to your next career–as an expert in your field.
-Nearly all entrepreneurs start this way.
+Numerous entrepreneurs start this way.
 Richard Branson said, “My biggest innovation?
 Just to keep challenging myself.
-I see life almost like one long university education that I never had – every day I’m learning something new.”
+I see life like one long university education that I never had – every day I am learning something new.”

 Seek the next job even if you like the one you have.
 Ask for more responsibility.
 Get involved.
 Be the person who others count on to get things done.
 Experiment-you can start small and begin an online business.
 Yet, a successful entrepreneur that I interviewed stated this.
 “My biggest mistake is that I didn’t think big enough.”

 My business partner and I started our consulting firm over twenty-five years ago.
-We faced many challenges and difficulties, mostly from our unwillingness to change.
+We faced countless challenges and difficulties, mostly from our unwillingness to change.
 With persistence, we learned to embrace it and thrive.
 So, can you.
-Certainly, persistence is defined as: firm or obstinate continuance in a course of action in spite of difficulty or opposition.
+Certainly, persistence means a firm or obstinate continuance in a course of action despite the difficulty or opposition.
 Are you up to it?

 In your current job, make a commitment to meet people.
-It opens you to new ideas and possible jobs.
+It opens you to innovative ideas and jobs.
 Connect to others inside your company, and out.
 Build your social reach.
 Bill Gates predicts, “The Internet is becoming the town square for the global village of tomorrow.”
 Ramp up your social media presence.
 Why?
 All of these and others are good for your writing skills, presentations skills and networking.
 Attend conferences and roundtables.
 In all these activities–engage others.
 If you want to stay with your current company, excellent.
 Gain all you can until you decide to leave on your terms.
-Do not wait to get started, your company could ask you to leave in a heartbeat.
-So, get prepared by doing all the above and more while having as much fun as you can.
+Do not wait to start, your company could ask you to leave in a heartbeat.
+In summary, get prepared by doing all the above and more while having as much fun as you can.

 Pulling It All Together as an Entrepreneur

-This is about the difference you make and your dreams, not someone else’s.
-What could be more exciting and entrepreneurial than that?
+In conclusion, being an entrepreneur is about the difference you make and your dreams, not someone else’s.
+What could be more exciting than that?
 Steve Jobs admonished us all, “Your time is limited, so don’t waste it living someone else’s life.
-Don’t be trapped by dogma – which is living with the results of other people’s thinking.
+Do not be trapped by dogma – which is living with the results of other people’s thinking.
 Do not let the noise of others’ opinions drown out your own inner voice.
 Most importantly, have the courage to follow your heart and intuition.”

 Also, do you want more success as a potential entrepreneur in life?
 See this complimentary guide and assessment called Success Practices.

 In addition, go here for our RealTime Learning and Training leadership and personal development website.
-Micro-learning at your fingertips!
+Prepare for your dreams with micro-learning–at your fingertips!